eliphatfs/paddle-sparse-dense/README.md

 ## Usage
 Most functions are implemented within classes that encapsulate sparse formats: `COO`, `CSR` and `CSC`.

-Cross-format operators are implemented in dedicated sub-modules: `spgemm`.
+Cross-format operators are implemented in dedicated sub-modules: `spgemm` and `batching`.

 ## Supported operations